zhw2590582/audio-image/README.md

-# AudioImage.js
+# audio-image

-Encode the audio stream to the image
+> Encode the audio stream to the image